10 Modules [module]

 The instantiation context is a set of points within the program that determines which declarations are found by argument-dependent name lookup ([basic.lookup.argdep]) and which are reachable ([module.reach]) in the context of a particular declaration or template instantiation.

-During the implicit definition of a defaulted function ([special], [class.compare.default]), the instantiation context is the union of the instantiation context from the definition of the class and the instantiation context of the program construct that resulted in the implicit definition of the defaulted function.
+During the implicit definition of a defaulted function ([special], [class.compare.default]), the instantiation context contains each point in the instantiation context from the definition of the class and each point in the instantiation context of the program construct that resulted in the implicit definition of the defaulted function.

-During the implicit instantiation of a template whose point of instantiation is specified as that of an enclosing specialization ([temp.point]), the instantiation context is the union of the instantiation context of the enclosing specialization and, if the template is defined in a module interface unit of a module M and the point of instantiation is not in a module interface unit of M, the point at the end of the declaration-seq of the primary module interface unit of M (prior to the private-module-fragment, if any).
+During the implicit instantiation of a template whose point of instantiation is specified as that of an enclosing specialization ([temp.point]), the instantiation context contains each point in the instantiation context of the enclosing specialization and, if the template is defined in a module interface unit of a module M and the point of instantiation is not in a module interface unit of M, the point at the end of the declaration-seq of the primary module interface unit of M (prior to the private-module-fragment, if any).

-During the implicit instantiation of a template that is implicitly instantiated because it is referenced from within the implicit definition of a defaulted function, the instantiation context is the instantiation context of the defaulted function.
+During the implicit instantiation of a template that is implicitly instantiated because it is referenced from within the implicit definition of a defaulted function, the instantiation context contains each point in the instantiation context of the defaulted function.

-During the instantiation of any other template specialization, the instantiation context comprises the point of instantiation of the template.
+During the instantiation of any other template specialization, the instantiation context contains the point of instantiation of the template.

-In any other case, the instantiation context at a point within the program comprises that point.
+In any other case, the instantiation context at a point within the program contains that point.

 [Example 1: